neighborhoods/Buphalo/README.md

 * Future versions of `Bradfab` can add to the `1.x` fitness requirements but not alter or remove a member of the `1.x` fitness requirements as it is the definition of the mission of `Bradfab`.

 ### Setting Up Git When Developing Bradfab As A Composer Dependency
-* From your project root, and with Bradfab installed as a composer dependency
+* From your product root, and with Bradfab installed as a composer dependency
 ```bash
 cd vendor/neighborhoods/bradfab && rm -rf .git && git clone git@github.com:neighborhoods/Bradfab.git && cp -R Bradfab/.git . && rm -rf Bradfab/ && cd ../../../
 ```